 October 31st is a spooky day, hence maybe the only time of the year you can be a little dark.
 Remember, though, you are a business, so don’t be distasteful.
 Keep your Halloween text messages fun and make sure they don’t go against your brand image.

-At thanksgiving, in November, many people are feasting, spending time with family, and enjoying the calm right before the Black Friday storm.
-What else are they doing?
-How is your product or service relevant?
-Leverage your value.
+At Thanksgiving, in November, many people are feasting, spending time with family, and enjoying the calm right before the Black Friday storm.
+This pre-Christmas season is filled with opportunities when it comes to starting your holiday marketing campaign on the right foot.

 You either love Black Friday or you hate it.
 It’s that day when sales are extreme, and so are shoppers.
 What do you have to offer your patrons that they didn’t see elsewhere?
-Show them how being part of your mailing list is exclusive.
+Show them how being part of your mailing list is truly a benefit.

 Cyber Monday is the online version of Black Friday.
 While most people were out scrambling for deals on Friday, some people waited patiently over the weekend for the cyber world to start promoting their sales.
 If you have an online store, leverage this holiday – patrons will be expecting it.